 Take a look at the UPRtek FATPHARM250 Spectrometer Report

 We have sold these lights since 2011, mainly in the USA and since then refined the modular construction, driver, the LED type and mix for the indoor UK market.
-We deliver full spectrum LED grow lights within an industrial grade horticultural fixture designed to be quiet and maximise yields.
+We deliver full spectrum LED grow lights within an industrial grade horticultural fixture designed to be quiet and maximise dense yields.